kylebarron/parquet-wasm/README.md

 `setPanicHook(): void`

 Sets [`console_error_panic_hook`](https://github.com/rustwasm/console_error_panic_hook) in Rust, which provides better debugging of panics by having more informative `console.error` messages.
 Initialize this first if you're getting errors such as `RuntimeError: Unreachable executed`.

+## Using

+`parquet-wasm` is distributed with three bindings for use in different environments.

+- Default, to be used in bundlers such as Webpack: `import * as parquet from 'parquet-wasm'`
+- Node, to be used with `require` in NodeJS: `const parquet = require('parquet-wasm/node');`
+- ESM, to be used directly from the Web as an ES Module: `import * as parquet from 'parquet-wasm/web';`

 ## Example